Walked around and found it

 A tonkori with the form of a person

 A tonkori with a human motif has a belly button (hole) in the part resembling the trunk of the body.
 As a finishing touch, a glass bead, representing the soul, is put inside through that hole.
-Today shamisen strings are used, but long ago strings were made out of the tendons of Hokkaido Sika Deer.
+Today shamisen strings are used, but long ago strings were made out of the tendons of Hokkaido Shika Deer.

 Ainu took pride in their ability to carve intricate patterns in everyday objects.
 A high level of pattern carving skill was linked to the ability to skillfully make hunting tools and catch a lot of game, and so was proof of survival ability.
 Saying anything that does not house a spirit is not an Ainu tool, woodcarver Shigehiro Takano insists on continuing to guard this tradition by putting a soul into every one of his creations.